 Students are informed of all fees related to a program of study during the admission process.

 Students are responsible for repaying their loan(s) and complying with the terms of their enrolment contract and student loan agreement with student loan authorities.
 If a student withdraws from studies or ceases to be a full-time student, the student could be in an over-award situation with the student loan program.
 Students are required to speak to the Financial Administrator and/or student loan authorities in the case of withdrawal, dismissal, changing their course load or undertaking any other major change in course of study.

-In the event a student does withdraw or is dismissed from a program, the College is required to report this to the appropriate student assistance office and is required to refund tuition fees in accordance with the stated refund policy.
-In the event there is a student tuition refund, the refund is applied to outstanding student loans with student loans authorities.
+In the event a student does withdraw or is dismissed from a program, the College is required to both report this to the appropriate parties and to refund tuition fees in accordance with the stated refund policy.

-All tuition and other fees must be paid in full prior to the academic end date specified on the Enrollment Contract.
+International students are required to pay a \$500 registration fee at enrollment, a minimum of 25% on first day of studies and 100% of tuition and other fees must be paid in full prior to the 5th month of studies or academic end date specified on the Enrollment Contract (whichever is earlier).

-Students who do not pay fees as agreed or do not make satisfactory arrangement to pay tuition and other charges will be suspended or dismissed from the College.
-The College has the right to withhold credential and/or transcript until all financial obligations to the College have been met.
+Students who do not pay fees as agreed or do not make satisfactory arrangement to pay tuition and other charges, will be suspended or dismissed from the College